Monoclonal immunoglobulinS in serum and urine

 Molecular weight of lambda light chains: 45 kD

-Capillary zone electrophoresis (CZE) with immunosubtraction method is more sensitive than the traditional methods for detecting monoclonal proteins.
+CZE with immunosubtraction method is more sensitive than the traditional methods for detecting monoclonal proteins.
 It separates serum proteins after incubation of serum in the presence of antisera specific for heavy chains and light chains.
 The detection of monoclonal proteins is based on the absence of the removed heavy and light chains when compared to SPEP.
 The CZE with immunosubtraction method is better than gel electrophoresis because of rapidity, automated report, easy interpretation, and higher sensitivity.

 Demonstration of changes in plasma cell